i30817/libretrofuzz/README.rst

 Example:
  ``libretrofuzz --no-subtitle --rmspaces --before '_'``

  The Retroplay WHDLoad set has labels like ``MonkeyIsland2_v1.3_0020`` after a manual scan.
 These labels don't have subtitles, don't have spaces, and all the metadata is not separated from the name by parenthesis.
-Then select the playlist that contains those whdloads and the system name ``Commodore - Amiga`` to download from the libretro amiga thumbnails.
+Select the playlist that contains those whdloads and the system name ``Commodore - Amiga`` to download from the libretro amiga thumbnails.

 Note that the system name you download from doesn't have to be the same as the playlist name.